May 30, 2022

 “Mountains are calling, and I must go.”
-If your idea of travelling or holidaying is seeking peace and solitude in the mountains, , then visiting the Spiti valley should be at the top of your to-do list and must-visit places in India.
+If your idea of travelling or holidaying is seeking peace and solitude in the mountains, then places to visit Spiti valley should be at the top of your to-do list and must-visit places in India.
 A cold desert mountain, located in the north-eastern part of Himachal Pradesh, the valley, divides Tibet and India.

-One of the most popular tourist destinations in India, Spiti Valley has one of the harshest winters in India.
+One of the most popular tourist destinations in India, Spiti Valley has one of the harshest winters in India and is not be the best time to visit Spiti.
 The roads here remain closed for about six months due to heavy snowfall.
-So, if you are planning a trip to Spiti, it is best advised to go in summes between May and October.
+So, if you are planning a trip to Spiti, the best time to visit spiti valley is in summers between May and October.
 Let us look at some of the best places to visit in Spiti Valley.

 The third-highest lake in India with an altitude of 16040ft, Suraj Tal is a pristine lake that is revered by the locals and the tourists and is a must place to visit in Spiti valley.
 It is a common belief among the locals that anyone who takes a dip in the emerald waters of this lake, will be cleared of their sins.